 Denmark's loans to the IMF

 The IMF's loans to countries in economic difficulties and the IMF's operating expenses are primarily funded via member countries' financial contributions, also known as quotas.
 Each country's financial contributions reflects its position in the world economy.
-In addition, some of the world's wealthiest countries have provided additional loans or bilateral loans to the IMF to cover the extraordinarily large borrowing requirement resulting from the financial crisis and the European sovereign debt crisis.
+In addition, some of the world's wealthiest countries have provided voluntary loans or bilateral loans to the IMF to cover extraordinarily large borrowing requirement.

 Denmark's loan commitment to the IMF totalled kr.
-90.1 billion (excluding the SDR holding) at end-2018, of which the IMF had drawn kr.
-4.5 billion according to Danmarks Nationalbank's Annual Report 2019.
-In recent years, IMF's drawings on Danmarks Nationalbank in recent years have not been extraordinarily large, but Denmark's total loan commitment has risen considerably following the Global Financial Crisis, as have those of a number of other countries, cf. Chart 1.
-The reason is that the IMF wished to expand its lending capacity in order to accommodate a potential increase in the demand for financial assistance.
+91 billion (excluding the SDR holdings) at end-2019, of which the IMF had drawn kr.
+5.4 billion according to Danmarks Nationalbank's Annual Report 2019.
+In recent years, IMF's drawings on Danmarks Nationalbank have been considerably less than the total loan commitments.
+The latter has risen considerably following the Global Financial Crisis, as have those of a number of other countries, cf. Chart 1.
+The reason is that the IMF wished to expand and subsequently maintain its lending capacity in order to accommodate a potential increase in the demand for financial assistance.
 The IMF’s lending engagements increased in 2020 due to the coronavirus crisis, see the analysis Denmark supports the IMF’s crisis response.

 In theory, there is a credit risk on loans to the IMF, but it is very small as the IMF has built up reserves over the years by charging a lending rate that is higher than the deposit rate (interest-rate margin).
 In addition, the IMF in most cases demands reforms in return for granting loans to countries experiencing economic problems, and it is a condition that the IMF loans are repaid before other loans (the IMF is the primary creditor).
 Consequently, the IMF has never inflicted financial losses on its members.

-For an in-depth review, see the analysis Denmark contributes to a strong IMF, and Danmarsk Nationalbank's Annual Report 2018.
+For an in-depth review, see the analysis Denmark contributes to a strong IMF, and Danmarks Nationalbank's Annual Report 2019.

 Coordination between Danish authorities and within the NBC